nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 *Providing* systems **MUST** ensure this GUID is globally unique and a persistent identifier (that is, it doesn't change between requests and therefore stored with the source data).

-Where *consuming* systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.
+Where *consuming* systems are integrating data from this profile to their local system, they **MUST** also persist this GUID at the same time.

 ### basedOn ###